RWS/ISHServer/README.md

 There are not automated tests for this module, but issues are generally focused on the automation of a specific action.

-# Containers

-It has been noticed that the `Grant-ISHUserLogOnAsService` is very slow when executed inside a container.
-There is an **experimental** alternative much faster path available for the same cmdlet that depends on PowerShell module [PoshPrivilege](https://www.powershellgallery.com/packages/PoshPrivilege/).
-To enable this path just install the module and the `Grant-ISHUserLogOnAsService` will use the `Add-Privilege` cmdlet from PoshPrivilege module.
-Please refer to this issue (GH-23) for more information about this experimental performance improvement.

 # Contribution

 The module is developed with the PowerShell scripting language.